abymsft/appworkshop/_entries/02-03 Bluegreen.md

 ---
-sectionid: githubactions
+sectionid: bluegreen
 sectionclass: h2
-title: GitHub Actions
+title: Blue/Green deployments
 parent-id: devops
 ---

 This is a challenge section